Lenny Henry: 2000s

-On 16 June 2007, Lenny appeared with Chris Tarrant and Sally James to present a 25th anniversary episode of Tiswas.
+On 16 June 2007, Henry appeared with Chris Tarrant and Sally James to present a 25th anniversary episode of Tiswas.
 The show lasted 90 minutes and featured celebrities discussing their enjoyment of Tiswas as children, as well as appearances from kids and people who had appeared on the original show.
 In the summer of 2007, he presented Lenny's Britain, a comedy documentary tour made with the Open University on BBC One on Tuesday nights.
 In late 2007, he hosted a stand-up comedy tour of the UK.

 In early 2008, Henry's series lennyhenry.tv was broadcast on BBC One.
 The programme has an accompanying website of the same name and broadcasts strange, weird and generally amusing online videos and CCTV clips.
 He starred in the Radio 4 show Rudy's Rare Records.
 On 31 December 2008 and 1 January 2009, he appeared on Jools Holland's Hootenanny on BBC Two, singing part of the song Mercy along with singer Duffy.
 In January 2009, he appeared on the BBC's comedy show Live at The Apollo, in which he played host for the night, introducing Andy Parsons and Ed Byrne, where he referred to Wikipedia as "Wrongopedia" for containing incorrect information about his life.

 In October 2009, Henry reprised his role of Deakus to feature in comedy shorts about story writing alongside Nina Wadia, Tara Palmer-Tomkinson and Stephen K. Amos.
 He also offers his own writing tips and amusing anecdotes in the writing tips video clip on BBC raw words – story writing.
 He supplied the voices of both Big and Small in the CBeebies children's programme Big & Small.